-7.3.2.2 The Phase 2 Project
+7.3.2.2 The Madrid-Boston Project

-The Phase 2 Project includes the construction and operation of commercial mining at the Madrid (North and South) and Boston sites, the continued operation of Roberts Bay and the Doris Site to support mining at Madrid and Boston, and the Reclamation and Closure and Post-Closure phases of all sites.
-Excluded from the Phase 2 Project, for the purposes of the assessment, are the reclamation and closure and post-closure of unaltered components of the Doris Project as currently permitted and approved.
+The Madrid-Boston Project includes: the Construction and Operation of commercial mining at the Madrid North, Madrid South, and Boston sites; the continued operation of Roberts Bay and the Doris site to support mining at Madrid and Boston; and the Reclamation and Closure and Post-closure phases of all sites.
+Excluded from the Madrid-Boston Project for the purposes of the assessment are the Reclamation and Closure and Post-closure components of the Doris Project as currently permitted and approved.